Asian shares gain, dollar soft as Fed calms inflation fears

 “The proof is in the pudding so to speak over the coming months, how much of the CPI increase is structural and how much of it is transitory.
 And the jury is I would say still out on that, but the Fed is sticking to its guns and markets seem to be by and large still comfortable with that.”

-Taiwan shares (.TWII) added 0.12% and Hong Kong's Hang Seng index (.HSI) rose 0.85%.
-Chinese blue-chips (.CSI300) were up 0.24% after posting their biggest daily gain in nearly 11 months on Tuesday on easing inflation fears and a strong yuan.
+Taiwan shares added 0.12% and Hong Kong’s Hang Seng index rose 0.85%.
+Chinese blue-chips were up 0.24% after posting their biggest daily gain in nearly 11 months on Tuesday on easing inflation fears and a strong yuan.

 On Wednesday, China’s onshore and offshore yuan strengthened to near three-year highs against the dollar, with the onshore currency breaking through a key level that had prompted state banks to step in a day earlier.